 I found Hostel Filaretai, a nice, and basic hostel in Vilnius, which is really close to the old city centre.
 The private room was around 20 Euros, with shared bathroom and free parking.

-I admit that the moment I entered the room, all I wanted to do was to sleep, but it was almost evening, and there was still light outside and I didn’t want to waste this beautiful light sleeping.
+I admit that the moment I entered the room, all I wanted to do was to sleep, but it was almost evening, and there was still light outside, and I didn’t want to waste this beautiful light sleeping.

 So we changed and started walking towards the old city centre.
 Check out what to do in Vilnius.

 The city was full of hotels, restaurants, tourists and locals roaming around in the evening, admiring the beautiful architecture.
 I was surprised to discover such a beautiful city.
 We even got lost at some point and ended up near an ad-hoc open-air cinema, where a couple of hundreds of people were sitting on the ground, watching a movie.